 Illustrations by Esther Birts

-Many Mandarin learners are obsessed with building a large vocabulary.
-Often this can seem like a competition where students compare how many characters or words they’ve each memorised and the person who quotes the highest figure wins.
 In the past I used to engage in this sport too, feeling very proud of myself when I’d learned all the vocabulary in HSK6.
 But I now believe too much emphasis on individual word growth can be misleading and, in the long run, damaging.

 Sure, knowing many words is essential for building good comprehension skills.
 But having a large passive vocabulary doesn’t mean you can use those words effectively.
 The fact is many people who boast of having an extremely large passive vocabulary are not particularly fluent.
-Conversely some of the elite Mandarin orators report they had already reached high levels of fluency within a relatively small range of vocabulary.
+Conversely, some of the elite Mandarin orators report they had already reached high levels of fluency within a relatively small range of vocabulary.

 When studying Chinese a good rule of thumb is that if you’re not sure whether the sentence you’re about to utter is authentic (地道) then it probably isn’t.
 That’s why I recently switched my focus from drilling vocabulary flashcards to collecting whole sentences using a technique known as sentence mining.
 By collecting hundreds of native sentences you can stop awkwardly cobbling together phrases using isolated vocabulary and instead improve your ability to say things the way Chinese people do.